dcbaker/cython/docs/src/userguide/wrapping_CPlusPlus.rst

 Compilation and Importing
 =========================

-To compile a Cython module, it is necessary to have a :file:`setup.py` file:
+To compile a Cython0 module, it is necessary to have a :file:`setup.py` file:

 .. literalinclude:: ../../examples/userguide/wrapping_CPlusPlus/setup.py